quiluh/Sahara/README.md

 # shopping-website
-shopping website to practice implementation of databases
+shopping website to practice implementation of databases using flask